microsoft/debugpy/CONTRIBUTING.md

 #### How to use logs to debug failures

-Debugging log failures can be done in multiple ways.
+Investigating log failures can be done in multiple ways.

-If you have an existing test failing, you can debug it by running the test with the main branch and comparing the results.
+If you have an existing test failing, you can investigate it by running the test with the main branch and comparing the results.
 To do so you would:

 - Clone the repo a second time
 - Change the code in `tests_python/debugger_unittest.py` so that the test prints out logs on success too (by default it only logs the output on a failure)